Caution

 Medium dog serving: tiny piece

 Can Dogs Eat Graham Crackers?
-Caution — Tiny Amounts Only, High Sugar
+Caution — Plain Only in Tiny Amounts, High Sugar

 This food requires caution.
 Read the details carefully before feeding.